-As long as the bookmakers compete over customers and are not in complete agreement of odds, there will always be arbitrage opportunities.
+As long as the bookmakers compete against each other to get customers and are not in complete agreement of odds, there will always be sports arbitrage (or ‘sure betting‘) opportunities.
 Here’s why:

-There are a lot of bookmakers around.
+There are a lot of online sportsbooks.
 And a lot of bookmakers means a lot of competition over the customers.
-Bookmakers use high odds to attract customers.
+Sportsbooks use high odds to attract customers.
 And since odds are basically their estimation (+ their risk management), it’s basically a calculated guess.
-And bookmakers will not always agree with each others guesses.
+And bookmakers will not always agree with their competitors guesses.

 This is why sports arbitrage works so well.
-By betting on two (or more) sufficiently high odds on different bookmakers, you can cover all outcomes of a match and be guaranteed to win.
-As a RebelBetting user, you can take advantage of this situation and change the game to your favor.
+By betting on two (or more) sufficiently high odds on different sportsbooks, you can cover all outcomes of a match and be guaranteed to win.
+As a RebelBetting user, you can take advantage of this situation and change the game to your advantage.

 Sports arbitrages compared to financial arbitrages